CNURobotics/pinc_open_driver/CONTRIBUTING.md

-# Contributing to the Pinc Open Gripper Driver ROS 2 Package
+# Contributing to the PincOpen Gripper Driver ROS 2 Package

 Thank you for considering contributing!